Manashiku/MMDGenshin/README.md

 > - [雪羽](https://zhuanlan.zhihu.com/p/360229590) Early on guidance for the first version of the shader.

 ## Contact
-> - If you find any issues or have questions, feel free to create a new issue here or DM me on [Twitter](https://twitter.com/Manashiku) or on Discord ( mana#3458 ).
+> - If you find any issues or bugs, feel free to create a new issue here or DM me on [Twitter](https://twitter.com/Manashiku) or on Discord ( mana#3458 ).
 >